itsbeejuice/its-an-a/README.md

 # its-an-a
-elliot wanted me to get my work done but i said no&lt;3.
+My teacher wanted me to get my work done but i said no&lt;3.
 So Here's an "A" I made instead I hope you enjoy.